 The controls implemented by our current or future third-party service providers may not prevent or timely detect system failures and we do not control the operations of third-party service providers that we use.
 Any changes in service levels by our current or future third-party service providers could result in loss or damage to our customers' stored information and any service interruptions at these third-party service providers could hurt our reputation, cause us to lose customers, adversely impact our ability to attract new customers or subject us to potential liability.
 Our current or future third-party service providers could decide to close their facilities without adequate notice.
 In addition, financial difficulties, such as bankruptcy, faced by our current or future third-party service providers, or any of the service providers with whom we or they contract, may have negative effects on our business.
 If our current or future third-party service providers are unable to keep up with our growing needs for capacity or any spikes in customer demand, it could have an adverse effect on our business.
 Our property and business interruption insurance coverage may not be adequate to fully compensate us for losses that may occur.
 Additionally, systems redundancies and disaster recovery and business continuity plans may not be sufficient to overcome the failures of third-party service providers hosting our SaaS solutions.
-In addition, the infrastructure that connects our networks to each other, or to the internet and other external networks, may become insufficient, including with respect to latency, capacity, reliability and connectivity.

-In the ordinary course of business, our information technology systems will continue to require modification and refinements to address growth and changing business requirements, including technological advancement that could result in our solutions being run less expensively on a different platform or could accelerate obsolescence of our existing systems and infrastructure.
 If it should be needed, a change in service provider for our data center housing or other third-party solutions would be costly and time-consuming to implement, which could negatively impact the operating results of CCC.
 In addition to the financial impacts, a transition of this type would be a complex effort, which could result in errors or service interruptions for customers and this type could require considerable staff and management's attention being dedicated to the effort, potentially limiting CCC's capacity for undertaking other project efforts.
-If we are not able to adapt to changing technologies or meet customer demands for new processes or technologies in a timely and cost-effective manner, or if our existing information technology systems and infrastructure becomes, or is perceived as being, outdated or less sophisticated than our competitors', we may not be able to retain existing customers and attract new customers necessary to sustain and grow our business.

-We are currently in the process of migrating certain core information technology systems and customer-facing applications to third-party cloud providers.
-If we do not complete the transition or fail to administer these new environments in a well-managed, secure and effective manner, if the platform(s) we migrate to become unavailable or do not meet their service level agreements for any reason, if our solutions do not perform as we expect them to within these new environments or are unable to integrate efficiently with other environments, or if we are unable to appropriately balance the introduction of new capabilities and systems with the management of existing systems, we may experience unplanned service disruption or unforeseen costs which could result in material harm to our business and results of operations.
+We are currently in the process of planning the migration of certain core information technology systems and customer-facing applications to a third-party cloud provider.
+If we do not complete the transition or fail to administer these new environments in a well-managed, secure and effective manner, or if the platform(s) we migrate to become unavailable or do not meet their service level agreements for any reason, we may experience unplanned service disruption or unforeseen costs which could result in material harm to our business and results of operations.
 Our third-party cloud providers, or other service providers, could experience system breakdowns or failures, outages, downtime, cyber-attacks, adverse changes to financial condition, bankruptcy, or other adverse conditions, which could have a material adverse effect on our business and reputation.